 http://www.conservapedia.com/United_States_of_America The United States of America (commonly referred to as the United States, the USA, the US, the States, or simply as America) is a North American nation that co

-a content word that denotes an action, occurrence, or state of existence
+a word denoting an action, occurrence, or state of existence

 http://www.conservapedia.com/Verb A verb is a word or words that express actions, events, or states of being.
 The verb or compound verb is often a critical element of the predicate of a sentence.